Undocumented Immigrant Juan Quintero Says He Worked Directly For Eric Trump At The Trump Organization

-Juan Quintero worked as a greenskeeper at the Trump National Golf Club in Hopewell Junction, New York, for nearly two decades, coming into direct contact with Eric Trump as he maintained the course.
+Juan Quintero worked as a greenskeeper at the Trump National Golf Club in Hopewell Junction, New York, for nearly two decades, allegedly coming into direct contact with Eric Trump as he maintained the course.

 Quintero was living as an undocumented immigrant the entire time.